lowleveldesign/diagnostics-kit/README.md

 ## How to get started?

-Please read the [installation guide on wiki](https://github.com/lowleveldesign/diagnostics-kit/wiki/1.2.installation).
+Download the components you need from [the release page](https://github.com/lowleveldesign/diagnostics-kit/releases) and read [the installation guide on wiki](https://github.com/lowleveldesign/diagnostics-kit/wiki/1.2.installation).
 Then, depending on your application type, read one of the logs collection guides:

 - [ASP.NET applications](https://github.com/lowleveldesign/diagnostics-kit/wiki/2.3.log-collection-aspnet)
 - [ASP.NET MVC applications](https://github.com/lowleveldesign/diagnostics-kit/wiki/2.4.log-collection-aspnet-mvc)